NinjaLikesCheez/Magnesium/Preferences/README.md

 You can observe changes to `Preferences` using the `preferencesChanged` publisher or the provided convenience methods.

-> ⚠️ **IMPORTANT**: The publisher will only emit values for changes made through its `Preferences`.
+> ⚠️ **IMPORTANT**: The publisher will only emit values for changes made through its associated `Preferences` instance.
 It is recommended to use dependency injection to share `Preferences` throughout your code.

 There are two methods provided to observe specific preference keys.